 Collaborative governance is based on fundamental principles of adaptability, polycentricity and inclusion.
-These are some of the features that make it suitable for nature-based solutions:

-- It is adaptable with a collaborative approach, the management and decisionmaking processes for the project are expected to adapt over time, and they can be formed for specific moments in a longer project to achieve certain goals. - It is polycentric a collaborative approach allows existing organisations, individuals with an interest in the outcome and professionals and experts with relevant skills to come together when it is useful, timely and relevant for the stage and scale of the naturebased solution.
+These are some of the features that make it suitable for nature-based solutions: - It is adaptable with a collaborative approach, the management and decisionmaking processes for the project are expected to adapt over time, and they can be formed for specific moments in a longer project to achieve certain goals. - It is polycentric a collaborative approach allows existing organisations, individuals with an interest in the outcome and professionals and experts with relevant skills to come together when it is useful, timely and relevant for the stage and scale of the naturebased solution.
 This approach to governance recognises that different organisations have different governance structures, thus spreading roles and responsibilities for different aspects of a project.
 This in turn enables devolved levels of governance, with multiple centres responsible for different aspects of a project.
-It is recognised that community-led institutions are often the most effective at operational level because they are closest to the nature-based solution.
+It is recognised that communityled institutions are often the most effective at operational level because they are closest to the nature-based solution.
 It is inclusive - different people and organisations can lead the process in different phases, while every member of the group can learn from one another and reflect on what is working and what is not.
 A collaborative governance approach can accommodate the various phases of a nature-based solution - planning, delivery and stewardship - required to ensure the solution makes a positive contribution in the long term.

-How is Connecting Nature helping city governments and other actors work more collaboratively to develop nature-based solutions?
+How is Connecting Nature helping city governments and other actors work more collaboratively to develop naturebased solutions?
 Connecting Nature has developed a five-step collaborative governance process (see below). based on research and practice.
 It should be noted that, as collaborative governance for nature-based solutions is new, the process will be under review and may be adapted based on our collective experiences within the Connecting Nature cities and beyond.
 It is important to emphasise that this is not a linear process, and there are several different points of entry.
 Furthermore, it is an iterative process.
 See below for more information about each step and how it could work in practice.

-Make the case for Nature-Based Solutions (NBS) What Will You Need to Current Status of Location Succeed?
-Identify the current use, Conditions, skills, capacities ownership and management and reflexive learning of where you want the NBS STEPS TO practices to ensure to be ongoing success EFFECTIVE COLLABORATIVE GOVERNANCE FOR NBS Who are the Required How Will You Work Together?
-Partners?
+Make the case for Nature-Based Solutions (NBS) Align NBS goals with wider goals of the city so you can build the case for delivering multiple benefits What Will You Need to Succeed?

+Conditions, skills, capacities and reflexive learning practices to ensure ongoing success STEPS TO EFFECTIVE COLLABORATIVE GOVERNANCE FOR NBS How Will You Work Together?

+Develop and agree a collaborative governance framework so that the different partners work together effectively Who are the Required Partners?

+Current Status of Location

+Identify the current use,

+ownership and management

+of where you want the NBS

+to be

 Identify all relevant partners and bring everyone together to co-create vision and goals for the NBS

 Make the case: aligning nature-based solutions with the wider goals of a city or community